SashaRybalkina/SpreadsheetProject3500-Completed/GUI/README.md

 # Branching

-Didn't make any branches but made sure to frequentely commit our work to git so that each partner could contribute by pulling the most recent code.
+Didn't make any branches but made sure to frequently commit our work to git so that each partner could contribute by pulling the most recent code.

 # Additional Features

 A "Randomizer" button which puts a random value into every single cell.

-# Design descisions
+# Design Decisions

-Made the help menu have three different dropdowns for specific topics for more clarity and better organization.
+Made the help menu have three different drop downs for specific topics for more clarity and better organization.

 Made every selected cell highlighted to a different color

 # Time Tracking

-Estimated / Actual
+Hours Estimated / Actual

 	14 / 14

 	Progress Towards Completion:	 	 10 Hours
 	Debugging:							 3 Hours
-	Spent Leraning Tools And Techniques: 1 Hours
+	Spent Learning Tools And Techniques: 1 Hours
 	Spent Together:						 10 Hours
 	Tori:								 2 Hours (commenting & writing SaveFile())
 	Sasha:								 2 Hours (building the GUI and writing warnings)